ROCm/hipify_torch/README.md

-# Hipify-torch
+# Hipify_torch

-hipify-torch is a python utility to convert CUDA C/C++ code into HIP C/C++ code.
+hipify_torch is a python utility to convert CUDA C/C++ code into HIP C/C++ code.
-It is NOT a parser; it does a smart but basic search-and-replace based on CUDA-to-HIP mappings which are specified in the hipify-torch module.
+It is NOT a parser; it does a smart but basic search-and-replace based on CUDA-to-HIP mappings which are specified in the hipify_torch module.
 It can also "hipify" the header include statements in your source code to ensure that it's the hipified header files that are included.

 <!-- toc -->